 Sheldon Fleck, LW’75, and his wife Terry Fleck, PH’74, have contributed $1 million through the campaign to be used by the Drake University Law School to create the Sheldon T. and Terry K. Fleck Endowed Law Scholarship.
 One Fleck Scholar will be chosen in each Drake Law School class based on demonstrated need, superior academic records, and potential.
 The scholar will receive full tuition and additional financial support.

 Honorary Campaign Chairs, Bill, BN’57, and Jean Buchanan, recently enhanced their support for the Buchanan Center with an additional $2 million gift.
 Housed in the College of Business and Public Administration, the Buchanan Center offers a variety of curricular and co-curricular programming to foster entrepreneurship among Drake students.

 Gary Porter, BN’72, and his wife Melissa Porter have invested in Drake’s future with a $2 million estate gift for the University Center and a $100,000 endowed gift to the Changemaker Scholars program.
 The Changemakers Scholars program creates opportunities for students to use their talents to create positive change in the world.

-Meredith Corporation (now Dotdash Meredith) and the Edwin T. Meredith Foundation collectively committed $3 million to the renovation and enhancement of Meredith Hall.
-Meredith Hall is the home of Drake’s School of Journalism and Mass Communication.
-The renovation is underway.
+Meredith Corporation Foundation and the Edwin T. Meredith Foundation collectively committed $3 million to the renovation and enhancement of Meredith Hall.
+Meredith Hall is the home of Drake’s School of Journalism and Mass Communication; renovation work will begin this summer.